2dianban/gformer_rechorus/README.md

-# Graph Transformer for Recommendation
+# Graph Transformer for Recommendation base on rechorus and its data
 This is the PyTorch implementation for GFormer model proposed in this paper: